INFOM126-Automated-Software-Engineering/2048-groupe-07/documentation/PROJECT2048_STRUCTURE.md

 #### **`.github/workflows`**
 "workflows" contains CI/CD pipeline definitions using GitHub Actions.

 - **`codeql.yml`**: codeql is a semantic analysis engine that finds security vulnerabilities in the source code of a repository.
 - **`greetings.yml`**: greeting is a GitHub action that greets new contributors after their first pull request and their first issue.
 - **`labeler.yml`**: labeler automatically labels additions, modifications or removals on new pull requests or issues based on what has been done, the path of modified files or the name of the branch.
 - **`maven.yml`**: maven is a task management tool that allows you to compile, test and deploy code from a repository within your continuous integration pipeline.
 - **`super-linter.yml`**: super-linter is a collection of linters and code analyzers, to help validate,  to detect syntax errors, style problems and potential vulnerabilities and fix your source code.

 #### **`.github/labeler.yml`**
-"labeler" contains the various labels that will be assigned
+"labeler" contains the various labels that will be assigned.

 ### 2.📗 **`documentation`**